singhsarvagya/core-visualizer/README.md

 ## Setting.xml

 ### Project Title

+You can change the process title as per your need in the settings.xml.
+This will be reflected in the GUI.

 ### data_recorder_out_file_loc

+Here you need to define the location of the data recorder out file that contains information about the input and output buffers of a core as well as Activity, Utilization, Stalled State and Power.

 ### processor_coordinate_file_loc

+Here you need to define the location of the user generated file that contains the information about the position of every individual processor on the processor map.
+It contains the coordinate of the lower left corner on the each processor to be specific.
+You can look at the sample processor coordinate file in the settings folder.

 ### graph_settings
 ### processor_obj_setting
 ### gui_settings

+You can use the GUI settings to define the initial time steps size for the application.

 ## Contributor
 * Sarvagya Singh (sarvagya.vatsal@gmail.com)